xyflow/react-flow-docs/blog/2022-09-28-react-flow-v11-release.md

 ---

 import Image from '@theme/IdealImage';
+import Emoji from '/src/components/Emoji';

 A lot has happened since we published our last blog post six months ago.
-We got our first pro subscribers, we hired John who helps us with the docs, communication and community and we are all working full time on React Flow 🥳.
+We got our first pro subscribers, we hired John who helps us with the docs, communication and community and we are all working full time on React Flow <Emoji content="🥳" />.
 Today we are releasing a new major version with lots of new features and very few breaking changes (unlike the last major update..).

 <!--truncate-->